Liksu/chat-scenario/README.md

 # Chat Scenario Processor

-Chat Scenario Processor will help you to create interactive conversations based on predefined scenarios.
+Chat Scenario Processor will help you to create interactive conversations based on predefined easy-written text scripts (scenarios).
 It's perfect for chatbots, text-based games, or any project that involves sequential, role-based conversations.
 Especially for OpenAI Chat API.